MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/appconfiguration-provider-readme.md

 * **Key Vault references not resolving** — Ensure you have provided credentials via `key_vault_options` or `keyvault_credential`.
 Key Vault resolution requires Entra ID authentication.
 * **Configuration not refreshing** — Make sure you are calling `config.refresh()` periodically (e.g., before each request in a web app).
 The provider does not auto-refresh in the background.
 * **Startup failures** — If the store is unreachable during startup, the provider will retry until `startup_timeout` (default 100 seconds) is exceeded.
 Increase this value if your store is expected to have high latency.

-## Testing

-(This content is for `azure-appconfiguration-provider` package developer only)

-See [tests/tests.md](https://github.com/Azure/azure-sdk-for-python/blob/azure-appconfiguration-provider_2.6.0b1/sdk/appconfiguration/azure-appconfiguration-provider/tests/tests.md) for instructions on running unit and integration tests, working with recordings, and setting up environment variables for local testing.

 ## Next steps